gogs/docs/en-US/installation/install_from_binary.md

 # Install from binary

-Currently we only provides 64-bit build binaries.
+Currently we only provide 64-bit build binaries.

 ## How to upgrade from binary?